drakercam/Fun-Features/README.md

 - Player game object that moves according to the mouse
 - Enemy game object's that spawn at random points throughout the screen with an attempt to eliminate any spawning overlap.
 - Collision detection between Player and Enemy Objects
+- Pause menu to resume or quit (settings to be added in near future)

 # Planned Features:
 1. Implement Enemy wandering mechanics to follow towards player if within a given distance